user202729/plover_websocket_server/README.md

 Note that `{PLOVER:RESUME}` will have no effect in that case.

-Because the Plover inner working is closely tied to the assumption that strokes can only come from the keyboard, when `{PLOVER:RESUME}` is sent and the machine is "keyboard" then some characters before the cursor will be deleted.
+Because the Plover inner working is closely tied to the assumption that strokes can only come from the keyboard, when `{PLOVER:RESUME}` (or a command with similar effect, such as `{PLOVER:TOGGLE}`) is sent and the machine is "Keyboard" then some characters before the cursor will be deleted.
 To prevent this, set the `"zero_last_stroke_length"` key to `true`.
+**Note** This should be used very sparingly because it may have unintended effects.